-This field allows you to use your USB device/s, if any, to power up the computer from Suspend-to-RAM mode.
+This field allows you to use your USB device/s, if any, to power up the computer.
 This feature requires an ATX power supply that can supply at least 2A on the +5VSB lead.
 The default is set to [Disabled] because not all computers have the appropriate ATX power supply.
 Your computer will not power on if you set this to [Enabled] and do not have the appropriate ATX power supply.
-NOTE: This feature must be set in conjunction with USB Device Wake Up in 3.4 Motherboard Settings.
+NOTE: This jumper must be set in conjunction with 2) USB Device Wakeup in 3.4 Motherboard Settings.
 Configuration options: [Disabled] [Enabled]